Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Problem Statement and Contributions

-A fundamental result asserts that under i.i.d.\ data and when $\Theta$ is a space of probability measures metrized by the Hellinger distance, the existence of suitable test in (b) is guaranteed (see e.g., \cite[Appendix B]{Fundamentals}).
+A fundamental result asserts that under i.i.d.\ data and when $\Theta$ is a space of probability measures metrized by the Hellinger distance, the existence of suitable tests in (b) is guaranteed (see, e.g., \cite[Appendix B]{Fundamentals}).
 We show that, somewhat surprisingly, this remains true under MAR missingness and a positivity condition.
-We achieve this by constructing a specific test for any combination of densities, inspired by ideas in \cite[Appendix B]{Fundamentals}.
-Moreover, since neither the prior nor the Sieve is changed by missing values in our framework, (c) holds iff it holds in the complete data case.
-However, again somewhat surprisingly, the prior mass in the KL neighborhood might not hold with missing values, even if holds in the complete case.
+We achieve this by constructing a specific test for any combination of densities, inspired by the ideas in \cite[Appendix B]{Fundamentals}.
+Moreover, since neither the prior nor the sieve is changed by missing values in our framework, (c) holds iff it holds in the complete data case.
+However, again somewhat surprisingly, the prior mass in the KL neighborhood might not hold with missing values, even if it holds in the complete case.
 As such, while (b) follows for the Hellinger distance, and (c) can be checked with complete data, (a) needs to be carefully investigated with missing data.
-We show that nonetheless, (c) can be veryfied in the very general case of Bayesian density estimation on $\R^d$, if the true density meets a Hölder condition.
+We show that, nonetheless, (c) can be verified in the case of Bayesian regression and density estimation on $\R^d$.
 Making use of the connection between the KL divergence, likelihood and the MAR condition, our general results allow to derive a density estimator that is straightforward to implement, while attaining the minimax contraction rate.
-It is then possible to sample from the estimated uncontaminated distribution to obtain any continuous function of the density in a second step.

 Our contributions are thus fourfold: \begin{itemize} \item[1.]
 We extend a general posterior contraction result to the case of non-monotone MAR missingness. \item[2.]
 We prove that even under non-monotone MAR missingness, suitable tests always exist for the Hellinger distance. \item[3.]
-We apply these results to show that density estimation with Dirichlet priors under a Hölder condition reaches a posterior contraction rate that corresponds to the minimax rate of estimation up to log factors. \item[4.]
-We derive and implement an algorithm to obtain this estimate, allowing to take data contaminated with missing values and produce a sample from the uncontaminated distribution that can be used for any parameter of interest in the second step. \end{itemize} We note that our density estimation application only scratches the surface, as the results in 1. and 2. might be much more broadly applicable.
+We apply these results to show that \begin{itemize} \item density estimation with Dirichlet priors under a Hölder condition reaches a posterior contraction rate that corresponds to the minimax rate of estimation up to log factors, \item Bayesian nonparametric regression is consistent under standard assumptions, even if the covariates are masked by non-monotone MAR missingness. \end{itemize}